 What if you found out that for several minutes per day, they were breathing in concentrated levels of air pollutants, toxins, even carcinogens that could harm their health?
 If you wait in a long carpool line to drop them off or pick them up from school, chances are good they’re being exposed to high levels of air toxins caused by emissions from idling vehicles.

-When lots of cars idle in the same place for several minutes at a time—like they do in school carpool lanes—they release emissions that diminish air quality immediately around schools where children are waiting, walking, and breathing.
-These “hot spots” of poor air quality peak during hours when parents and buses are dropping off and picking up students.
+When lots of cars idle in the same place for several minutes at a time—like they do in school carpool lanes—they release emissions that diminish air quality near schools where children are waiting, walking, and breathing.

 Some things to think about: